cs-au-dk/TAJS-Inspector/README.md

 Implementors of [InspectorAPI](src/dk/brics/inspector/api/InspectorAPI.java)-instances should be aware of the following:

-- the server is multi-threaded, and does not attempt to synchronize accesses to the InspectorAPI.
-The InspectorAPI implementations must be thread safe.
+- the InspectorAPI methods should be thread safe (the server is multi-threaded, and does not attempt to synchronize accesses to the InspectorAPI).
 - the InspectorAPI methods should be idempotent

 ## Building